God Redeems His People

 YOUNG ADULT LEARNING COMMUNITY

 Young adulthood has unique advantages and challenges.
-The Bible speaks to these experiences and we also benefit from sharing our joys and struggles with others.
-Geared toward those in their 20s who are learning to navigate life as adults, this class will include Scripture reflection, prayer, and conversation as we seek to grow in our faith together and share it with others.
+The Bible speaks to these experiences, and we also benefit from sharing our joys and struggles with others.
+Geared toward those in their 20s who are learning to navigate life as adults, this class includes Scripture reflection, prayer, and conversation as we seek to grow in our faith together and share it with others.

 MEN’S BIBLE STUDY